Hey. As a kid, I showed great interest in drawing over the walls, toys, or anything I could get my pencils on. I was an artist.

-- guideline – firstly we made sketches of what we wanted our piece to be like and showed it to teacher, they told us what to do better or what to reduce
+- guideline – firstly we made sketches of what we wanted our piece to be like and showed them to the teacher, they told us what to do better or what to reduce

 - appreciation – after every lesson we would lay down our works and evaluate them all together, what we liked about each work and what we didn’t

-For me it was great time and it allowed me to grow, try new techniques, find what I enjoyed the most, find my style.
+For me, it was a great time and it allowed me to grow, try new techniques, find what I enjoyed the most, find my style.
 It also taught me self refection and being critical of myself – way too critical most of the time.

-It was pharmacy since then.
+It was a pharmacy since then.
 It doesn’t change anything if I’m stuck in regret of my life choices now.
-Of course I wonder what would my life be like if I decided to go on artistic way instead, but I just can’t take it back now.
+Of course, I wonder what would my life be like if I decided to go on an artistic way instead, but I just can’t take it back now.

 1.Depressing and creepy style

-I cannot stress enough that I went through really hard time for me and I kind of reflected it into my drawings.
-Technique I used could be described as “what I bought last”.
-If i got new chalk i would draw with just chalk for few months straight, new water colors = all watercolor works and so on.
+I cannot stress enough that I went through a really hard time for me and I kind of reflected it into my drawings.
+The technique I used could be described as “what I bought last”.

-Again this was very bad time for me and this was not one of my best works.
-It helped me went a lot thought and I never showed it to anyone from my friends or family.
-I only share it online and none of my family really cares about online stuff I do.
+Again this was a very bad time for me and this was not one of my best works.
+It helped me went a lot though and I never showed it to anyone from my friends or family.
+I only share it online and none of my family really cares about the online stuff I do.

-I tried few in just black and white style and I liked them the most:
+I tried a few in just black and white style and I liked them the most:

 As you can see I loved to play with the patterns, arrange them in some sort of repeat.
 The creeper the better.
-I used black pen and pencil for the last ones.
-The top colorful ones was combination of water colors, oil colors, temper colors, colorful pencils, pens, dry pastel and duck tape in different variations.
+I used a black pen and pencil for the last ones.
+The top colorful ones was a combination of water colors, oil colors, temper colors, colored pencils, pens, dry pastel, and duck tape in different variations.

 2. Realistic pencil drawings

-I firstly learn and tried this technique at art school lesson and I knew right away that this was what I want to do a lot.
-My first work I ever did like this was Marylin Monroe :
+I firstly learn and tried this technique at an art school lessons and I knew right away that this was what I want to do a lot.
+The first work I ever did like this was Marylin Monroe :

-My teacher printed out photo of Marylin from internet and I created small square net all over it and recreated the same squares net on bigger paper, tripled the size of each square and then drew everything I saw in small square to big square in adequate position.
+My teacher printed out a photo of Marylin from the internet and I created a small square net all over it and recreated the same squares net on bigger paper, tripled the size of each square, and then drew everything I saw in a small square to the big squares inadequate position.
 It was so simple and the result was just as the original.
 This was my first work I was ever proud of.

-This way I recreated so many photos I printed out mostly my favourite musicians, actors youtubers or even my own photo:
+This way I recreated so many photos I printed out mostly my favorite musicians, actors YouTubers, or even my own photo:

-I’ve got bunch of this in my drawer with other pictures I ever made as I don’t want to trash them but at the same time I don’t want to display them anywhere.
+I’ve got a bunch of this in my drawer with other pictures I ever made as I don’t want to trash them but at the same time, I don’t want to display them anywhere.
 I have no use for them anymore.
-Each of this photo recreation took me around 3-5 hours to make.
+Each of these photo recreation took me around 3-5 hours to make.